matthesrieke/nasa-wwj-maven/README.md

 ## Instructions

-No .jar files are included in this project, but the pom consists of a comfortable way of dealing with this situation.
-You only need to place the worldwind-1.5.0.zip into the root of this project and run `mvn clean install`.
+No .jar files are included in this project, but the POM consists of a comfortable way of dealing with this situation.
+You only need to place the [worldwind-1.5.0.zip](http://worldwind.arc.nasa.gov/java/) into the root of this project and run `mvn clean install`.

 ## Insights

-Using the maven-antrun-plugin, the archive is extracted and all .jar files are copied to a dedicated local library repository (nasa-wwj/lib-repository).
+Using the maven-antrun-plugin, the worldwind release archive is extracted and all .jar files are copied to a dedicated local library repository (nasa-wwj/lib-repository).
 Additionally, some natives are downloaded form jogamp mirrors.
 Check the pom.xml for insights.